List of Fishable & Unfishable Lake Superior Fish Species [Updated]

 List of Fish Species in Lake Superior [Updated]

-This diverse array of organisms includes 88 species of fish.
+The diverse array of organisms found in Lake Superior includes 88 species of fish.
 Here we’ll cover the more common species, both those that can be fished as well as those that cannot.

 The majority of Lake Superior’s 3,000 miles of rugged shoreline and its tributaries are fishable.
 Open-water fishing is also legal, though discretion is advised as waters can be dangerous.